-Question Answer Marks The Causes and Impact of British Imperialism, c.1850-1939 1 Interpretation / Approach 40 The main interpretation is that the First World War dealt a possibly terminal blow to the Empire, despite attempts in the inter-war period to carry on as normal.
+Question Answer Marks The Causes and Impact of British Imperialism, c.1850-1939 1 Interpretation/Approach The main interpretation is that in the broadest sense the main motives for imperialism were economic, and that nineteenth-century moves towards free trade were in no way inconsistent with this.
 Showing understanding of the Big Message will involve discussion of both these aspects.
-The extract shows how the First World War weakened the Empire, increasing opposition and putting Britain massively in debt.
-In the inter-war period, despite attempts to pretend all was well, the weaknesses became progressively more apparent, with opposition abroad and indifference at home.
+The extract shows that economic motives can vary in nature, and that using investment as a sole measure is insufficient.
+Free trade was beneficial to Britain because it was able to use its economic and political superiority to maintain its advantages over rivals.
+An important sub-message is that Britain preferred informal to formal empire.
 Glossary: the two main areas of interpretation have been (i) on whether imperial policy was determined at the centre (the metropole) or at the periphery (in the territories of the empire).
 This can involve debates on who was making the decisions at the centre (the 'official mind', 'gentlemanly capitalists' etc) or at the periphery (the 'man on the spot'): and (ii) on whether the British Empire was characterised by a preference for formal (i.e. direct rule over annexed territory) or informal (i.e. indirect control mainly through and for commercial interests).
 What counts is how appropriate the use of this kind of terminology is in relation to the extract, and how effectively the extract can be used to support it.
+40

 Question Answer Marks

 The Holocaust

-2 Interpretation / Approach 40

-The main interpretation is that while Hitler willed some kind of reckoning with the Jews, he did not order the Holocaust, but left it to others to determine the details of what would happen in practice.
-(Do not allow for this second aspect that they were carrying out Hitler's orders for genocide).
+2 Interpretation/Approach The main interpretation is that Hitler willed the Final Solution from the start, and that it is not credible to think it was improvised (i.e. the historian explicitly argues against contingency).
 Showing understanding of the Big Message will involve discussion of both these aspects.
-Whilst this definitely means 'No Hitler, no Holocaust', it is clear from the extract that, even by the end of 1941, basic details about how the Jews were to be dealt with remained undecided.
-Those 'on the ground' were being left with the decisions on when and how to act.
-This fusion of intentionalist and structuralist elements makes this a synthesis interpretation, which is what candidates achieving L5 should conclude, though answers illustrating both aspects of the BM to conclude that the interpretation is either intentionalist or structuralist can only be sound understanding, so L4 max.
-Glossary: Candidates may use some / all of the following terms:

-Intentionalism - interpretations which assume that Hitler / the Nazis planned to exterminate the Jews from the start.
+There are important statements in the extract which rule out the functionalist viewpoint: a clear distinction is drawn between intent and operational decisions, i.e. Hitler knew what he wanted to do before he knew how it would be done.
+Thus complete understanding must conclude that the interpretation is intentionalist, and a conclusion that the extract as a whole is anything other than intentionalist should not be awarded higher than L3.
+Glossary: Candidates may use some/all of the following terms: Intentionalism - interpretations which assume that Hitler/the Nazis planned to exterminate the Jews from the start.
 Structuralism - interpretations which argue that it was the nature of the Nazi state that produced genocide.
 There was no coherent plan but the chaotic competition for Hitler's approval between different elements of the leadership produced a situation in which genocide could occur.
 Functionalism is closely related to structuralism.
 It sees the Holocaust as an unplanned, ad hoc response to wartime developments in Eastern Europe, when Germany conquered areas with large Jewish populations.
 Candidates may also refer to synthesis interpretations, i.e. interpretations which show characteristics of more than one of the above.
 What counts is how appropriate the use of this kind of terminology is in relation to the extract, and how effectively the extract can be used to support it.
+40